architolk/architolk.github.io/_pages/dxfm2/fm-theory.md

 | 330Hz | 660Hz | 1:2 | Odd harmonics |
 | 440Hz | 1100Hz | 1:2.5 | Inharmonics & harmonics |

-You can try this out yourselves at the [waveforms](/dxfm2/waveforms) page.
+You can try this out yourselves at the [ratio simulator](/dxfm2/simulator-ratios) or [carrier-modulator simulator](/dxfm2/simulator-cm) page.

 ## FM theory